Employers’ General UI Information and Definitions - Unemployment Insurance

 Covered employment is any service performed for remuneration (payment) whether full-time or part-time, that is used as the basis for UI benefits.
 This includes salaries paid to corporate officers who are employees of the corporation (including close and subchapter S corporations).

 When an individual performs a service for an employer in return for wages, the individual is likely covered for UI purposes.
-Under Maryland UI law, if an employee is engaged in covered employment, their employer is required to:
+If an employee is engaged in covered employment, their employer is required to:

 Covered Employment Exemptions